MikroElektronika/mikrosdk_click_v2/clicks/spectral/DETAILS.md

 ### Application Init

-> Initializes driver, reset module, and send ( AT, GAIN and MODE ) command.
+> Initializes the driver and configures the sensor.

 ```c